 Tucson’s Desert Diamond Hotel & Casino is the best of the three Desert Diamond resorts in the Grand Canyon State, although the others in West Valley and Sahuarita are also well worth a visit.
 Roulette, craps, EZ baccarat, and blackjack are just a handful of table games up for grabs here.

 There are plenty of places to eat, drink, and socialize too.
-The Diamond Café is your go-to for light bites, while the Ko:Sin Ki: Buffet and the Diamond Grill are a great choice for heartier meals. - Chandler Lone Butte Gila River Hotel & Casino
+The Diamond Café is your go-to for light bites, while the Ko:Sin Ki: Buffet and the Diamond Grill are great choices for heartier meals. - Chandler Lone Butte Gila River Hotel & Casino

 Dubbed East Valley’s “Hub of Fun”, Gila River’s Lone Butte Hotel & Casino is another fun and reliable place to enjoy a gaming stay in Chandler, Arizona.
 Open 24/7, Lone Butte contains over 1,200 video slot machines.
 It also offers a choice of up to 20 classic and variant table games.